Un-EVIMO: Unsupervised Event-Based Independent Motion Segmentation: Experiments

+Our model outperforms the supervised spiking method and unsupervised ESMGC (with per-sequence tuning).
+It can be seen that our method is comparable to supervised methods on tables, floor, wall, and fast motion.
+Compared to supervised methods, the main disadvantage of our approach is the lack of sharp boundaries in prediction because the network is trained with noisy labels.
+To demonstrate the difficulty of the task when using frame cameras in low-light conditions, we include experiments with synthetic motion-blurred videos.
+We used SuperSlowMo to upsample videos to 640 fps and averaged frames to synthesize motion-blurred videos with a 0.125-second shutter time.
+We trained a supervised network on regular videos and tested it with motion-blurred videos.

-In Figure~\ref{fig:quality}, we provide qualitative examples of competing methods on the Wall sequence of the evaluation set.
-We only show examples using methods whose source code is available.
-A supplementary video of our prediction on the full sequence is provided in the supplementary material.
+\textbf{Qualitative Evaluation} In Figure~\ref{fig:quality}, we provide qualitative examples of competing methods on the Wall sequence of the evaluation set.
+We show examples using methods whose source code is available.
 It can be seen that qualitatively, our results are very similar in quality compared with supervised CNN methods, largely outperform optimization-based methods, and even outperforms supervised SNNs.
 SpikeMS tends to sparsify the events and keep edges.
 EMSGC needs extensive tuning to get reasonable results.
 However, it still misclassifies IMO as rigid areas.
 With these noise predictions across the image from SpikeMS and EMSGC, IMO cannot be easily detected and handled, while our network produces spatially consistent segmentations.

+\textbf{Computational Speed} \ours{} trains a single feed-forward U-Net for IMO segmentation.
+Therefore, no heavy optimization is needed.
+In Table~\ref{tab:computation_time}, we show the computational time comparison between our method and the baseline methods.
+GConv~\cite{mitrokhin2020learning} uses a fast network, but the graph building operation takes a significant amount of time.
+EMSGC~\cite{zhou2021event} is faster in building the graph, but the per-event-slice optimization is extremely slow and is not guaranteed to converge.
+Our method shifts the computational burden to computing the pseudo-labels and enable single forward pass during inference.
+Our compute platform is a single RTX 3080 mobile GPU with an 8-core cpu.